teambit/docs/docs/tutorials/bit-vue-tutorial.md

 ### Initialize Bit Workspace

-Switch to the Vue tutorial project directory, and run the Bit initialization command:
+Switch to the Vue tutorial project directory and run the Bit initialization command:

 ```bash
 $ bit init
 successfully initialized a bit workspace.
 ```

-Now two other changes happen:
+Notice two other changes have happened:

-- A new file named `.bitmap` is created in your root directory.
-This file is tracking Bit components and only includes a comment and a line with your bit version.
+- A new file named `.bitmap` has been created in your root directory.
+This file tracks Bit components and only includes a comment and a line with your bit version.

-- A new section, `bit`, is added to your `package.json` file setting the following defaults for your project:
+- A new section, `bit`, has been added to your `package.json` file with the following defaults for your project:

 ```json
 "bit": {